Drvar: Early history

-Austro-Hungarian Rule
+Austro-Hungarian rule

 In 1878 Drvar, along with the rest of Bosnia and Herzegovina, was subjugated to Austro-Hungarian rule.
 Around 1893 German industrialist Otto von Steinbeis leased the right to exploit fir and spruce forests in the mountains of Klekovača, Lunjevače, Srnetica and Osječenica.
 Steinbeis operated in the area until 1918 when, after the First World War, the company was taken over by the new Yugoslav state.
 During the 25 years that Steinbeis operated in the area, he created the complete infrastructure for processing forest products including the construction of modern lumber mills in Drvar and Dobrljin, the construction of a network of roads, 400 km of a narrow-gauge railway, telephone and telegraph lines.
-During this time Drvar grew into an industrial town employing approximately 2,800 people in which homes, hospitals, restaurants, cafes and retails shops were built.
-Additional factories appeared in Drvar, including a cellulose factory founded by Alphons Simunius Blumer.

-Eventually, poor labor conditions led to the first organized strikes in Drvar in 1906.
-These strikes continued until 1911 when the Austro-Hungarian Empire banned such activities.
+During this time Drvar grew into an industrial town employing approximately 2,800 people.

 Kingdom of Yugoslavia

-In 1918 the Austro-Hungarian Empire collapsed, which was then followed by the rise of the Kingdom of Serbs, Croats and Slovenes, but this did not help the plight of the workers in Drvar, who became better organised and rose up to strike again in 1921.
+In 1918 the Austro-Hungarian Empire collapsed, which was then followed by the rise of the Kingdom of Serbs, Croats and Slovenes.

 From 1929 to 1941, Drvar was part of the Vrbas Banovina of the Kingdom of Yugoslavia.
 In 1932, an economic crisis resulted in the layoff of 2,000 workers.